 Original information provided by North Yorkshire County Council which contributed to the development of Kirklees Model Policy for Safeguarding in Schools is acknowledged.

-The policy is in line with: West Yorkshire Consortium Safeguarding Children Procedures (see link from Kirklees Safeguarding Children Board website at www.kirkleessafeguardingchildren.co.uk or go direct to the manual at: http://www.proceduresonline.com/westyorkscb/ Working Together to Safeguard Children” (2018), ‘What to do if you are worried a child is being abused’ (2015), ‘Keeping Children Safe in Education’ (2018)
+The policy is in line with: West Yorkshire Consortium Safeguarding Children Procedures (see link from Kirklees Safeguarding Children Board website at www.kirkleessafeguardingchildren.co.uk or go direct to the manual at: http://www.proceduresonline.com/westyorkscb/ Working Together to Safeguard Children” (2018 with updates), ‘What to do if you are worried a child is being abused’ (2015), ‘Keeping Children Safe in Education’ (2021)

 ‘Everyone working in or for our school service shares an objective to help keep children and young people safe by contributing to: